autistic-symposium/ethernaut-foundry-framework-solutions-sol/test/08/README.md

 * there are many ways to solve this exercise, but the theory is the same: each smart contract has its own storage reflecting the state of the contract, which is divided into 32-byte slots.

-* a first approach is simply call the well-known API `web3.eth.getStorageAt(contractAddress, slotNumber)`. we know the contract address and that `password` is on slot number `1`:
+* a first approach is to simply call the well-known API `web3.eth.getStorageAt(contractAddress, slotNumber)`. we know the contract address and that `password` is on slot number `1`:

 <br>